Azure/k8s-actions/k8s-set-context/README.md

 PS: `kubeconfig` takes precedence (i.e. kubeconfig would be created using the value supplied in kubeconfig)

+Refer to the action metadata file for details about all the inputs https://github.com/Azure/k8s-set-context/blob/master/k8s-set-context/action.yml

 ## Steps to get Kubeconfig of a K8s cluster:

 ### For AKS